PROGRAM AT A GLANCE

 - Paced study is combined with practice opportunities with your employer and agency tutor

-- Students have eight months to complete the program
+- Students have twelve months to complete the program

 - Students are able to combine work and school by studying at home and practicing their skills at work